bluelampcreative/android-boilerplate/README.md

 # Android Boilerplate CLI
-An opinionated CLI tool for generating and developing Android Projects implementing a variety of established architectures and coding patterns.
+An opinionated CLI tool for generating and developing Android Projects using a variety of established architectures and coding patterns.

 ## Tools for development